 Founder & CEO

-After 20 years of experience, 105 overseas programmes involving over 1500 students and adults, this charity is a continuation of his dream.
-After a career with the Colonial Police in Northern Rhodesia (now Zambia) and an Army officer, finishing with 25 years in management with Marks & Spencer PLC, John decided that early retirement was not for him.
+After 25 years of non-profit experience, 105 overseas programmes involving over 1500 students and adults, this charity is a continuation of John's dream.
+Following a career with the Colonial Police in Northern Rhodesia (now Zambia), as an Army officer and finishing with 25 years in management with Marks & Spencer PLC, John decided that early retirement was not for him.
 Now, with the same ideals, to educate, house and support deprived youngsters, John is able to offer the chance to you to understand and appreciate just how wonderful this experience can be.
 One of John’s goals is to see one of our students enter an Indian university.

 Laura joined the team in 2011, just weeks after the birth of her third child.
 It was crazy timing but once she met John and heard about his work she knew she had to be involved.
 With a background in Journalism and Public Relations, Laura’s job, among other things, is dealing with any pressing matters (especially the Press), writing our newsletters as well as putting this new website together.
 She hasn’t been to India yet, but one day hopes to meet all the faces she has come to know so well amidst these lovely pages you are reading.

 Ashok is managing director of Amazing Treks and Tours.
 His responsibility is arranging flights, hotels and transport within India.
 In fact, everything needed to make our trip proceed without problems or holdups.
 He has had the responsibility of organising both the Tibetan and The Great Wall of China marathons.
 He also takes care of 60 motorcyclists on an annual 14 day expedition amongst the Himalayas.
 He has recently been joined by his daughter Amrita who now looks after the Delhi office alongside Mr Amar Dabas, a retired building consultant, Mr Rigzin Namgyal of Eco Designs and Mr Bakshi.